home-assistant/home-assistant.io/source/_integrations/modbus.markdown

 {% configuration %}
 close_comm_on_error:
   description: Determines if the device connection is closed when an error occurs, default is true.
-Some serial-rs485 adapters delivers garble when opened, this leads to a disconnect and a new connect, which can continue.
+Some serial-rs485 adapters deliver garble when opened, this leads to a disconnect and a new connect, which can continue.
 If in a running communication the debug log contains a message from pymodbus, with the text "cleaning....", then try this parameter.
   required: false
   default: true
   type: boolean
 delay:
   description: "Time to delay sending messages in seconds after connecting.
-Some modbus devices need a delay of typically 1-2 seconds after established connection to prepare the communication.
-If a device does not response to messagees after connect, this parameter might help.
+Some Modbus devices need a delay of typically 1-2 seconds after established connection to prepare the communication.
+If a device does not respond to messages after connecting, this parameter might help.
 Remark: the delay is solely between connect and the first message."
   required: false
   default: 0
   type: integer